 In the case of mobility from 5GS to EPS, if the MME lacks certain capability, e.g. MME not supporting 15 EPS bearers, the 5GC shall not transfer the UE EPS bearers and/or EPS PDN connections that are not supported by the EPC network.
+The AMF determines EBIs which are transferred to EPS and send to correspongding P-GW+SMF.
+The P-GW+SMF creates the UE EPS bearer context according to the received EBI(s) and returns to AMF.

+NOTE: How the AMF determines which EBIs can be transferred to EPS is according to local configuration, e.g according to DNN, S-NSSAI, ARP of EBI.